Thinking about the cost of drinking this Alcohol Awareness Week

-Oxfordshire County Council is joining over 4,000 other community groups across the UK to raise awareness of how alcohol can affect individuals and their relationships.
+Oxfordshire County Council is joining over 4,000 community groups across the UK to raise awareness of the impact of excess alcohol consumption – from health issues to financial difficulties and relationship breakdowns.

 Led by Alcohol Change UK, Alcohol Awareness Week seeks to get people thinking and talking about alcohol to motivate change at every level.

-“Alcohol Awareness Week is a chance for everyone to take time to reflect and talk about our relationships with alcohol and think about the impact it has on us and our relationships with others.
-It is also an opportunity for those who may have concerns to seek support.”
+“Alcohol Awareness Week is a chance for everyone to take time to reflect and talk about our relationship with alcohol and how we might be able to change it to save money and improve our health and wellbeing.
+It is also an opportunity for those who may have concerns about themselves or family to seek support.”

 Drink Coach also has a free, quick and confidential alcohol test for residents to learn more about the impact that their drinking habits could be having.